 An Israeli government spokesperson said Israel was concerned about the mission’s platform, saying it "advances a biased anti-Israeli agenda."

 Congressmember Dennis Kucinich is planning to announce today that he will run again for president.
 The Ohio Democrat accused the leadership of his party of not pushing hard enough to end the Iraq War.

 Rep. Dennis Kucinich: "Our president does not seem to understand the necessity to get out of Iraq.
 Thus it is imperative Congress do the one thing the Constitution of the United States provides for.
 Congress must cut off future war funds and demand the president use current funds in the pipeline from the October 1st $70 billion appropriation to bring the troops home."

 Dennis Kucinich spoke on Monday at a hearing featuring the authors of the recent Lancet study that found as many as 660,000 Iraqi civilians have been killed during the war in Iraq.

 In environmental news, scientists are warning that within 30 years the Arctic will almost be completely ice-free, making it possible for ships to sail to the North Pole.
 Global warming has caused sea ice in the Arctic to shrink at a record pace.

 A new study out of South Africa has found that the country’s life expectancy has dropped by 13 years since 1990 because of the AIDS epidemic.
 The average South African now only lives to be 51 years old.

-And in media news, the FCC appears to be a step closer to approving the multi-billion merger of AT&T and Bell South.
-On Friday the FCC’s General Counsel ruled that Republican FCC Chair Robert McDowell can vote on the merger.
-For the past year McDowell has been largely prevented by ethics rules for participating in proceedings in which his former employer — CompTel–had been a party.
+And in media news, the FCC appears to be a step closer to approving the multibillion-dollar merger of AT&T and Bell South.
+On Friday, the FCC’s general counsel ruled that Republican FCC Chair Robert McDowell can vote on the merger.
+For the past year, McDowell has been largely prevented by ethics rules from participating in proceedings in which his former employer, CompTel, had been a party.